-A 650 Credit score is a rarely understood topic, and there is a myriad of myths and misconceptions that exist regarding it.
+A 650 Credit score is a rarely understood topic, and there is a myriad of myths and misconceptions regarding it.
 It’s absolutely ok to have questions, and we shall attempt to break through a few of these myths in the paragraphs that follow.

 The top 25 myths of a 650 credit score

 1. An Individual Can Have No More Than One Credit Score

 This is the most common myth that exists.
 There are different credit bureaus and credit reporting agencies, and each one is updated by creditors every month or sometimes more frequently.
 These credit agencies may not have the same credit information regarding an individual, so a similar credit score is impossible.
 Each agency will generate a different credit score, so you may have more than one credit score, with each agency providing a unique score due to different scoring models and software.

 2. A Good Job Makes for a Good Credit Score